mquoma/cart/README.md

 Option 1:

-Run the following build script
+Give execute permissions to the following build script and run it
 ```
 chmod +x build.sh
 . build.sh